aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/insertaudioframeembedded/_index.md

 ## InsertAudioFrameEmbedded(int, float, float, float, float, Stream) {#insertaudioframeembedded_1}

-Insert an AudioFrame with embedded audio file.
-Embedded audio file sound can be a WAV only.
-It adds new audio into Presentation.Audios list.
+Creates a new audio frame with an embedded WAV file and inserts it into the shape collection at the specified index.
+The embedded audio is added to the Presentation.Audios collection.

 ```csharp
 public IAudioFrame InsertAudioFrameEmbedded(int index, float x, float y, float width, float height,